spryker/spryker-shop-core/Bundles/SharedCartWidget/src/SprykerShop/Yves/SharedCartWidget/Theme/default/components/molecules/shared-cart-customers-table/README.md

 # shared-cart-customers-table (molecule)

-Displays a shared carts as table, which you can unshare fron another castomers or business units.
+Displays a list of shared carts as a table, which can be used to cancel sharing for particular users or business units.

 ## Code sample